 Your Nervous System is Composed of Two Parts:

-1. Your central nervous system (CNS), which includes your brain and spinal cord.
+1. Your central nervous system (CNS) includes your brain and spinal cord.

 2. Your peripheral nervous system (PNS) connects your central nervous system to the rest of your body.